FAIRmat-NFDI/nomad-polymerization-reactions/docs/index.md

-# Welcome to the `nomad-nomad-polymerization-reactions` documentation
+# Welcome to the `nomad-polymerization-reactions` documentation

 Nomad example template